These gluten free savory muffins with cheddar cheese have a hard boiled egg hiding inside them – cool, right?!

-Now you don’t have to eat a muffin AND hard boiled eggs for protein.
+Now you don’t have to eat a muffin AND hard boiled eggs for the protein.
 You get two in one. 🙂

-Hard-Boiled Egg & Cheddar Muffins
+Herby Egg & Cheddar Muffins

 I thought it was brilliant – a portable savory breakfast or snack that included both carbs and protein!